 The driver’s license will be confiscated.
 A subsequent DMV hearing is scheduled where offenders will learn about the status of their license.
 In the meantime, a temporary driver’s license is issued until the court date.

 There are two issues taking place when you become accused of driving under the influence.
 First is a criminal case, and the other is a DMV case.
-For both, you need a DUI lawyer in Newport to help you through the process.
-Going to court can be confusing for anyone that may not understand legal jargon; having an Orange County DUI attorney in your corner is going to make the process easier and relatable.
+For both, you need a Newport Beach DUI lawyer to help you through the process.
+Going to court can be confusing for anyone that may not understand legal jargon; having an Newport Beach DUI attorney in your corner is going to make the process easier and relatable.